 See recipe card for quantities.

-4. Place cream cheese mixture in the bowl with the pudding.
-Stir to combine.
+3. Place thawed Cool Whip in the bowl with the pudding.
+Fold to combine.
 Do this by hand with a spatula.

-5. Pour pudding/ cream cheese mixture into the graham cracker crust and spread smooth.
+4. Pour pudding mixture into the graham cracker crust and spread smooth.

 - Sugar Free - This pie can be made (mostly) sugar free pretty easily.
-Use sugar free graham crackers or biscuits instead of regular, sugar free pudding instead of regular, and ¼ teaspoon stevia instead of sugar in the cream cheese mixture.
+Use sugar free graham crackers or biscuits instead of regular, sugar free pudding instead of regular, and ¼ teaspoon stevia instead of sugar in the pudding mixture.

 - Gluten Free - use gluten free graham crackers to make this gluten free.

-- Dream Whip- Make one package of dream whip as directed on the box and use it instead of the cream cheese mixture.
+- Dream Whip- Make one package of dream whip as directed on the box and use it instead of the Cool Whip mixture.

 - Deluxe - add ½ cup crushed pineapple (drained and patted dry) to the pudding mixture and top with maraschino cherries